The FAA Aircraft Certification Service is the office responsible for:

 - Working with aviation authorities, manufacturers, and other stakeholders to help them successfully improve the safety of the international air transportation system.

-Aircraft Certification is organized into the Office of the Director and four divisions located at our Washington, DC Headquarters, and four geographic directorates.
+Aircraft Certification is organized into the Office of the Director, the Fuels Program Office, and three Divisions, located at our Washington, DC Headquarters, and four geographic directorates.
 The Aircraft Certification Service headquarters offices and the directorates share responsibility for the design and production approval, airworthiness certification, and continued airworthiness programs of all U.S. civil aviation products.

 - Headquarters Offices